A terminal interface for browsing GitHub — repos, issues, pull requests, and notifications — built with Rust, Ratatui, and the gh CLI.

 Architecture

-Elm-architecture TUI via Bubbletea.
+Ratatui TUI with a synchronous event loop and non-blocking data loading via worker threads and mpsc channels.
 All GitHub data flows through gh CLI subprocess calls with JSON output — no direct API tokens or REST calls.
 The UI is a screen stack: each drill-down pushes a new screen, Esc pops back.
-Markdown bodies are rendered via glamour and cached per viewport width to avoid re-rendering on scroll.
-Async data fetching uses Bubbletea’s command system with spinner feedback.
-Themes are loaded from TOML files at startup with fallback to mdr’s theme directory.
+Fuzzy filtering uses nucleo-matcher.
+Themes are TOML-based with 9 built-in themes compiled into the binary and user overrides from ~/.config/ghx/themes/.

 Code